 Spark Plug Gap

 Spark plugs have a specified spark gap.
 The same plug may be specified for several different engines, requiring a different gap for each.
 The gap may require adjustment from the out-of-the-box gap.
 The technician installing the spark plug can adjust the gap by bending the ground electrode slightly.

 A spark plug gap gauge is a disc with a sloping edge or with round wires of precise diameters used to measure the gap.

 The gap adjustment can be crucial to proper engine operation.
 A narrow gap may give too small and weak a spark to effectively ignite the fuel-air mixture.
 However, the plug will almost always fire on each cycle.
 A gap that is too wide might prevent a spark from firing at all or may misfire at high speeds, but will usually have a spark that is strong for a clean burn.
 A spark which intermittently fails to ignite the fuel-air mixture may not be noticeable directly.
 It will show up as a reduction in the engine’s power and fuel efficiency.

 The ability to “read” a spark plug can be a valuable tuning aid.
 By closely examining the insulator firing tip color, you can determine a lot about an engine’s overall operating condition.

-Wet deposits can indicate of a breached head gasket, poor oil control from ring or valvetrain problems or an extremely rich condition—depending on the nature of the liquid present at the firing tip.
+Wet deposits can indicate of a breached head gasket, poor oil control from ring, valvetrain problems, or extremely rich running conditions—depending on the nature of the liquid present at the firing tip.